 - Write down your goals.
 Writing down goals helps you commit to them.
 Post your goals in a prominent place, like your bathroom mirror or the home screen of your smartphone.

-2. Learn the “right” words.
+2. Learn the “right” words

-Check out these lists of the top 1,000 words in these languages:
+Also check out these lists of the top 1,000 words in these languages:

 By focusing on learning these words first, you can eliminate wasted time and increase the amount of information you understand very quickly.